 The basic units of the IF-ON model are individuals.
 The model is built on the recognition that whatever an economy is or does must ultimately be due to some of them.
 The model makes it clear that it is only through their behaviors that IFs can influence economies - including the forming, the operating, and the development of ONs - and is only by their actions that IFs can change.
-Collective behaviors are admitted, but only as nothing else than complex aggregates (not simple sums!) of individual behaviors.
-This is why the model may be denoted as 'agent-based' with the agents being human individuals.
+Collective behaviors are admitted, but only as complex aggregates (not simple sums!) of individual behaviors.

-For an illustration, consider the often quoted, but not entirely clear statement that 'institutions provide the incentive structure of an economy' (North 1991).
-To make this statement fully clear, it is necessary to recognize that most incentives are provided by individuals for each other, while the economy's IF only constrains (shapes) the ways in which they are allowed or obliged to do so.
+For an illustration, consider the often quoted, but seldom fully clarified proposition that 'institutions provide the incentive structure of an economy' (North 1991).
+To make this proposition fully clear, it is necessary to recognize that most incentives are provided by individuals for each other, while the economy's IF only constrains (shapes) the ways in which they are allowed or obliged to do so.